tommarroww/wells-fargo-financing-api/README.md

 ### Properties
 These properties may be set or changed at any time:
-- accountNumber,
+- accountNumber
-- dealerId,
+- dealerId
-- locale,
+- locale
-  - 'en_CA',
+  - 'en_CA'
-  - 'en_US' (default),
+  - 'en_US' (default)
   - 'fr_CA'
-- merchantNumber,
+- merchantNumber
-- password,
+- password
-- username,
+- username
 - wsdlUrlToUse
   - 'production'
   - 'test' (default)
-  - May also be set by defining the global: define('WELLS_FARGO_WSDL_URL_TO_USE', 'test')
+  - May also be set by defining the global: define('WELLS_FARGO_WSDL_URL_TO_USE' 'test')